akhdari/getx/documentation/en_US/state_management.md

 With **GetX**, if you join two variables, `GetX()` (similar to `Observer()` ) will only rebuild if it implies a real change of State.

+### What are reactive variables?
+Reactive variables are similar to observable variables but are often used to describe variables that automatically react to changes without requiring listeners or observers.

 ### Declaring a reactive variable

 You have 3 ways to turn a variable into an "observable".